The Heather B. Hamilton Armstrong, a.k.a. Dooce, that I once knew

 Please know as I process, I am mindful of Heather’s children.
 I’m not sure these words will ever cross their path.
 I am also a mom and want to show compassion for their mother.
 This is a post I never wanted to write.
 I thought by the time we were old, we would have worked this shit out.
 God, how I wish I could say these things to her face.

 I believe the Heather B. Hamilton Armstong that I knew is the Heather the internet fell in love with.
-Her life was a Shakespearean play, with a little of The Taming of the Shrew and a lot of Macbeth – ending in heartbreaking tragedy as a result of her Sisyphean struggle with mental illness.
+Her life was a Shakespearean play, with a little of The Taming of the Shrew and mostly Macbeth.
+Her life ended abruptly as a result of heartbreaking tragedy as a result of her Sisyphean struggle with mental illness.

 May 10, 2023, I received a text from my friend Sarah, with a link to an Instagram post: “I assume you saw this but just in case.”
-As the world was learning, I also learned that Heather B. Hamilton Armstrong had suicided.
+As the world was learning, I also learned that Heather B. Hamilton (Armstrong) died by suicide.

 Tears streamed down my face.
 I did not know I was crying.
 Words came out of my mouth.
 I couldn’t understand what I was saying.
 My hand picked up my phone and my fingers began texting; words missing words and incomplete sentences.
 It felt like my fingers, my words, my tears were already grieving something my brain was not ready to process.